sscs-ose/LTC1/PAKISTAN_CHIP_COMPLETE_GDS/README.md

     -  In this Folder you will find GDS file of Complete Chip of PAKISTAN Projects.
     -  Including PAD RING, PAKISTAN2, PAKISTAN6 GDS files and TOP Level connections.
-    -  DRC verified in KLAYOUT.
+    -  DRC verified in KLAYOUT and MAGIC.